 14. Bondi Icebergs

 The Bondi Icebergs swimming pool has become a destination in itself in recent years!
 Bondi Beach is right next door, offering holiday goers one of the best Australian beaches right at their fingertips.
 The Bondi Icebergs swimming club is open to everyone for a small entry fee.

 Queensland is home to Australia’s Great Barrier Reef and also some of the most iconic white sand beaches you will find across the country.
 The Whitsunday Islands are dreamy enough to make you feel as if you have been whisked away to the likes of Bora Bora or the Madlives, just without the bungalows on stilts!
 But if you’re looking for a dreamy destination without leaving Australia, you can’t beat this part of the country.

 16. Port Douglas

 If your budget is less sub-tropical islands and more mainland, then look no further than Port Douglas.
 PD is in Northern Queensland and is considered the gateway to the Great Barrier Reef.
 There’s a lot to love about this small coastal town with some great restaurants, quirky cafes and plantbased eateries.

 If you time your adventure accordingly, a visit to Tasmania’s lavender farm amidst full bloom is unforgettable.
 The lavendar normally blooms in mid-late January and lasts a few weeks.

 Read more: The 50 Best Things to see in Tasmania

-Another city that has to make the list is of course Melbourne, Australia’s cultural capital and the centre of coffee culture.
+Melbourne is another city that has to make the list, affectionately known as Australia’s cultural capital.
+Moreover, this city is the heart of Australia’s great coffee culture and where it began.
 Melbourne is such a vibrant city that you could spend days exploring all it has to offer without even scratching the surface.
 For an ethereal view over the city, try one of the morning hot air balloons to see Melbourne from above in a soft, golden glow.